Gree (Japanese company): History

+In February, 2004, GREE alpha was released to the public by Yoshikazu Tanaka as a personal hobby.
+The following month, GREE alpha exceeded 10,000 users, which led to the formal establishment of GREE, Inc on December, 2004.
+Between 2006 and 2007, the company expanded its reach by launching official mobile services across major Japanese carriers, including KDDI, NTT Docomo, and Softbank.
+This rapid expansion of the platform accelerated GREE past 1 million users by March 2007.
+GREE went public on December 2008, listing on the market of the High-Growth and Emerging Stocks.

+The platform showed increasing growth over the next 2 years, surpassing 10 million users in April 2009, and 20 million by June 2010.
+During the same month, GREE opened its platform to third-party developers, allowing third-party application on "GREE Platform."
+It also moved its headquarters to Roppongi Hills Mori Tower, and was listed on the first section of the Tokyo Stock Exchange.
+The company began an international expansion starting in 2011, establishing GREE International, Inc. in the United States of America.
+They also announced a business collaboration with Tencent.
+GREE completed major acquisitions, purchasing the U.S. social gaming platform OpenFeint for $104 million in April 2011, followed by their purchase of the mobile developer Funzio for $210 million.

 Subsidiaries

 GREE Entertainment

 GREE Entertainment, Inc., formerly Funplex, is an anime production and video game licensing company.
 It was formed on July 1, 2021 through a merger of GREE Inc.'s gaming and licensing divisions with Funplex.

 GREE Studios

 GREE Studios is a video game development studio founded on November 1, 2024 from a consolidation of WFS and Pokelabo's consumer (console and PC) games business.

 WFS, Inc.

 WFS, Inc. (株式会社WFS, Kabushiki-gaisha WFS), formerly Wright Flyer Studios, is a live service game developer and publisher wholly owned by GREE Holdings.
 It was founded on February 21, 2014 by GREE director Eiji Araki.